↓

 Ringtones for phones in particular zones

 Ringtones for phones are still a $2.1 billion bidness.
 According to one website I found that talks about such things.
 In 2005, ringtones outsold CD’s.
 Yeah, I know that’s no big deal now because who cares about CD’s anyway?
-Right? … Read the rest
+Right? … The rest of the story…

 Tony Funderburk Posted on September 14, 2022 by TonySeptember 14, 2022